Bonsai: Gradient-free Graph Condensation for Node Classification: Conclusions and Future Works

 \section{Conclusions and Future Works}

-In this work, we have developed \name, a novel graph distillation method that addresses critical limitations in existing approaches.
+In this work, we have developed \name, a novel graph condensation method that addresses critical limitations in existing approaches.
 By leveraging the fundamental role of computation trees in message-passing \gnns, \name achieves superior performance in node classification tasks across multiple real-world datasets.
-Our method stands out as the first linear-time, model-agnostic graph distillation algorithm, offering significant improvements in both accuracy and computational efficiency. \name's unique approach of encoding exemplar trees that maximize representation of the full training set's computation trees has proven to be highly effective.
-This strategy not only overcomes the paradoxical requirement of training on full datasets for distillation but also eliminates the need for repeated distillation when changing hyper-parameters or \gnn architectures.
+Our method stands out as the first linear-time, model-agnostic graph condensation algorithm, offering significant improvements in both accuracy and computational efficiency. \name's unique approach of encoding exemplar trees that maximize representation of the full training set's computation trees has proven to be highly effective.
+This strategy not only overcomes the paradoxical requirement of training on full datasets for condensation but also eliminates the need for repeated condensation when changing hyper-parameters or \gnn architectures.
 Furthermore, \name achieves substantial size reduction without resorting to fully-connected, edge-weighted graphs, thereby reducing computational demands.
-In contrast to baselines, \name is completely CPU-bound, resulting in a smaller greenhouse footprint along with reduced computation demands, making it a more environmentally friendly option.
-These features collectively position \name as a significant advancement in the field of graph distillation, offering both performance benefits and sustainability advantages.
+In contrast to baselines, \name is completely CPU-bound, resulting in at least 17-times lower carbon emissions, making it a more environmentally friendly option.
+These features collectively position \name as a significant advancement in the field of graph condensation, offering both performance benefits and sustainability advantages.

-\textbf{Limitations and Future Works:} While existing research on graph distillation has primarily focused on node and graph classification tasks, \gnns have demonstrated their versatility across a broader spectrum of applications.
-In our future work, we aim to expand the scope of graph distillation by developing task-agnostic data distillation algorithms.
+\textbf{Limitations and Future Works:} While existing research on graph condensation has primarily focused on node and graph classification tasks, \gnns have demonstrated their versatility across a broader spectrum of applications.
+In our future work, we aim to expand the scope of graph condensation by developing task-agnostic data condensation algorithms.